onnx/onnx/docs/IR.md

 There are two official ONNX variants; the main distinction between the two is found in the supported types and the default operator sets.
 The neural-network-only __ONNX__ variant recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__, also recognizes sequences and maps. __ONNX-ML__ extends the __ONNX__ operator set with ML algorithms that are not based on neural networks.

+Upto IR version 6, the ONNX specification and model format addressed only inference (also known as scoring).
+Starting from IR version 7, the ONNX specification and model format has been extended to support training.
+An ONNX training-model itself is an extension of the inference-model and allows an inference-only runtime to ignore the training-related extensions and run inference.
+In typical usage scenarios, however, an inference-only model may enable a more optimized model-representation (for inference purposes) than a training-model.

 ## Runtime Agnostic

 ONNX does not pre-suppose or imply any particular method of runtime implementation.